Ten Years an Expat

 #4 – Motława River, Gdańsk

 Another part of the Tri-City area, Gdańsk, has such an interesting history and local flair.
-Reflecting on it now, Gdańsk is probably the most likely candidate for a long-term return (other than Łódź, of course).
+Reflecting on it now, Gdańsk seems like the most likely candidate for a potential return stint (other than Łódź, of course).

 #3 – Tatra Mountains